 To sum up, if you are an expat in Portugal, you should have money to spare if you are sensible about how you spend your income.

-But it’s no good having cash to save or invest if you don’t have an idea of what you want to do with your wealth.
+But it’s no good having cash to save or invest if you don’t know what you want to do with your wealth.

 That’s where a professional, reputable financial adviser helps.